Apollo and Daphne: (19/08) Apollo honors the laurel (I:553–567)

 Even in this state, Apollo could not help but love her.
 He touched the trunk of the tree and could feel her heartbeat.
 He tried to kiss the bark, but the wood shrank away from him still.
-In spite of Daphne's clear terror and fervent insistence that he leaves her be, Apollo vowed to honor her forever, "We kiss before we burn.
+In spite of Daphne's clear terror and fervent insistence that he leave her be, Apollo vowed to honor her forever, "We kiss before we burn.
 You shall be treasured forever as my now precious tree."
 He says that he will wear her leaves in his hair, will use her wood to make his bow and lyre, and that a crown made of her branches will adorn the heads of royalty and champions of game and battle.

 Apollo also used his powers of eternal youth and immortality to render Daphne evergreen, "you also will wear the beauty of undying leaves."
 The laurel bowed her branches, her leaves seemingly shuddered in surrender.
 She does not wish to burn with him.